 On the same day as the Bradley Prizes ceremony, the Bradley Center for Philanthropy and Civic Renewal at the Hudson Institute in Washington, D.C. held a symposium at the Four Seasons Hotel entitled Who Are We Today?
-American Character and Identity in the Twenty-First Century.
+American Twenty-First Century.
 At the symposium, a group of 10 nationally prominent conservative intellectuals, commentators, and policy experts explored those contemporary trends that are undermining America's understanding of its foundational principles.